ideacrew/ideacrew-website/src/content/careers/senior-software-engineer.md

 ---
 title: Senior Software Engineer
+postedDate: 2025-02-26
+description: We're seeking an experienced software engineer to help build and maintain our healthcare technology platforms using modern web technologies.
-type: full-time
+type: Full Time
 location: Remote
-department: Engineering
 active: true
-description: We're seeking an experienced software engineer to help build and maintain our healthcare technology platforms using modern web technologies.
 responsibilities:
   - Design and implement new features for our healthcare platforms
   - Write clean, maintainable, and well-tested code